bclarke-nes/Intermediate-R/readme.md

 Teams call on the other.

 You should also, as discussed above, be fairly comfortable with R basics before you enrol on this training.
-Do please get in touch with
-<brendan.clarke2@nhs.scot> to discuss if you are unsure.
+Do please get in touch with [Brendan Clarke](mailto:%20brendan.clarke2@nhs.scot?subject=Intermediate%20R%20training) to discuss if you are at all unsure.

 ### Joining instructions

 You’ll need to do a little bit of preparation before the first training session, which should take about 15 minutes to complete.
 Please make sure you have completed this before the start of the first session so that we can make a prompt start.
-If you’re new to RStudio Cloud, please follow the step-by-step instructions below.
-If you’ve worked with RStudio Cloud before, you can just sign-in to your account at RStudio Cloud, create a new project from the GitHub Repository at
+If you’re new to Posit Cloud, please follow the step-by-step instructions below.
+If you’ve worked with Posit Cloud before, you can just sign-in to your account at Posit Cloud, and create a new project from the GitHub Repository at
 <https://github.com/bclarke-nes/Intermediate-R>.

 It is also possible to complete the training using the desktop version